dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 The simplest Helix use-case is zipping up a single folder containing your project's tests and a batch file which runs those tests.
 To accomplish this, reference Arcade's `send-to-helix` template in `eng/common/templates/steps/send-to-helix.yml` from your `azure-pipelines.yml` file.

 Simply specify the xUnit project(s) you wish to run (semicolon delimited) with the `XUnitProjects` parameter.
+Then, specify:
-Then, specify the `XUnitPublishTargetFramework` (the framework you want to publish your xUnit projects as, e.g. `netcoreapp2.1`), `XUnitRuntimeTargetFramework` (the framework version of xUnit you want to use from the xUnit nuget package, e.g. `netcoreapp2.0`) and the `XUnitRunnerVersion` (the version of the xUnit nuget package you want to use, e.g. `2.4.1`).
+* the `XUnitPublishTargetFramework` &ndash; this is the framework your **test projects are targeting**, e.g. `netcoreapp2.1`.
+* the `XUnitRuntimeTargetFramework` &ndash; this is the framework version of xUnit you want to use from the xUnit NuGet package, e.g. `netcoreapp2.0`.
+Notably, the xUnit console runner only supports up to netcoreapp2.0 as of 14 March 2018, so this is the target that should be specified for running against any higher version test projects.
+* the `XUnitRunnerVersion` (the version of the xUnit nuget package you want to use, e.g. `2.4.1`).

 Finally, set `IncludeDotNetCli` to true and specify which `DotNetCliPackageType` (`sdk` or `runtime`) and `DotNetCliVersion` you wish to use.
 (For a full list of .NET CLI versions/package types, see these links: [3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0), [2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1), [2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2).)

-The list of available Helix queues can be found [here](https://helix.dot.net/api/2018-03-14/info/queues).
+The list of available Helix queues can be found on the [Helix homepage](https://helix.dot.net/).

 ```yaml
   - template: /eng/common/templates/steps/send-to-helix.yml